First glass fibre composites recycling centre in the UK set to open

 The conference which oversees and upholds maritime safety standards across the thirteen British Shipping Registers is meeting in the Isle of Man to discuss best practice and to look at ways of improving the performance of the British Registers internationally.
 It is the first time the conference has met in person since the global pandemic took a hold in 2020.
 Continue reading “Red Ensign Group Conference looks at challenges of maritime”

-Plans to update UK law around rules governing the fire safety and protection of vessels are going out to public consultation as part of the Maritime and Coastguard Agency’s commitment to ensuring seafarer safety.
+Plans to update UK law around rules governing the fire safety and protection of vessels as well as fire protection regulations are going out to public consultation as part of the Maritime and Coastguard Agency’s commitment to ensuring seafarer safety.

 The new regulations will implement updated international rules on fire protection, fire detection and fire extinction.
 This includes provision for improvements made to structural fire protection, escape from fire and operational requirements.

 There are already stringent rules around protecting seafarers in the event of fire on board vessels and these amendments to the international regulations are in addition to those.
-Continue reading “Maritime and Coastguard Agency: Consultation on updates to fire protection regulations”
+Continue reading “MCA Consultation on updates to fire protection regulations”

 Reflections and highlights from UK Maritime Safety Week